andrewjmead/wpsites/README.md

 Option: `plugins`
 Default: `[]`

+# Things to keep in mind

+1. WPSites uses WP-CLI behind the scenes
+2. WPSites is not a server and doesn't care how you're localhost sites are being served up

 An array of WordPress plugins to install.
 The plug must either be a plugin available on the WordPress plugin repository, or an absolute path to a local plugin folder to symlink.